Python Data Type Conversion Tutorial

 and price_cookie

 are initially strings.
-Then, you need to find the total, which means they have to be first converted to their corresponding integer values.
-Else, the compiler will assume the operation that you want is a string concatenation rather than a numerical addition.
-You then need to put this value into the final display string and consequently need to convert the total to a string so as to concatenate it with the rest of the display message.
+Then, you need to find the total, which means they have to be converted to their corresponding integer values first.
+Otherwise, the compiler will assume the operation that you want is a string concatenation rather than a numerical addition.
+You then need to put this value into the final display string and consequently need to convert the total to a string to concatenate it with the rest of the display message.

 Hopefully, this example helps you to see the importance of data type conversions.
 Even though this is a very small example of data type conversion, you can already see how useful it can be.

-Note: did you notice the "whenever possible" when trying to convert a string to integers or float?
-This is because it is not always possible to convert strings to numbers and apply numerical operations on them.
+Note: did you notice the "whenever possible" when converting a string to integers or float?
+This is because it is not always possible to convert strings to numbers and apply numerical operations to them.
 The compiler is aware of this and will, therefore, give you an error when you try to do so.
 Check out the example below:

 price_cake = 'fifteen'